 - 2. Decide where to store the unloaded data: - On disk.
 Create an empty file for onunload to hold the data.
 Make sure that you have write permission for the file. - On tape.
 Use the tape device and characteristics specified in the ONCONFIG configuration file by either the TAPEDEV or LTAPEDEV configuration parameter, or specify another tape device.
-Make sure that the tape device that you specify is available for onunload. - 3.
-Run the oncheck utility to make sure that your database is consistent.
+Make sure that the tape device that you specify is available for onunload.
+However, if you set the TAPEDEV configuration parameter to STDIO,, the onunload utility will not be able to unload data.

+3. Run the oncheck utility to make sure that your database is consistent.
 For information about oncheck, see your IBM Informix Administrator's Reference.

-4. Run the onunload utility to unload the data from the database.

-For details on the syntax of the onunload command, see "Syntax of the onunload command" on page 13-3.

-- 5. If necessary, transfer the storage medium (tape or disk) to the new computer.
+- Run the onunload utility to unload the data from the database.
+For details on the syntax of the onunload command, see "Syntax of the onunload command" on page 13-3. - 5.
+If necessary, transfer the storage medium (tape or disk) to the new computer.
 If the two computers are on the same network, you can read or write the data remotely. - 6.
 Run the onload utility to load the data into the new database.